Guide

 FAQ

-Q1: What’s the safest live rule to start with?
+Q1: What is the safest live rule to start with?

-A: No bet without a pre-defined trigger and a price zone.
+Only bet live if you have a pre-defined trigger and a price zone written before kick-off.

-A: Betting right after a big moment instead of waiting for pattern + price.
+Betting right after a big moment instead of waiting for a repeatable pattern plus a price that still offers value.

 Next in Intermediate Series: Recognizing Momentum